-JFAS is a web-based in-house IT application that is used by DOL/Job Corps to control the allocation of funds to center operations contracts and other contracts and activities that are to deliver and support the delivery of services to Job Corps students.
+JFAS is a web-based in-house internet technology (IT) application that is used by DOL/Job Corps to control the allocation of funds to center operations contracts and other contracts and activities that deliver and support the delivery of services to Job Corps students.
 It is DOL policy to share various types of JFAS reports and documents with center contractors.
-The JFAS reports and data sheets that are available to contractors include: the Estimated Cost Profile, the Fiscal Plan, the FOP Allocations Report, the CTST Worksheet, the Contract Footprint Report, and the Payments Transaction Report.
+The JFAS reports and data sheets that are available to contractors include: the Estimated Cost Profile, the Fiscal Plan, the Financial Operating Plan (FOP) Allocations Report, the career technical skills training (CTST) Worksheet, the Contract Footprint Report, and the Payments Transaction Report.
 These reports will help contractors to prepare and plan for future modifications that are scheduled for their contracts (including modifications for incremental contract funding) and also to facilitate the identification of discrepancies and pending issues that require follow-up action.